 ►Read Areas and Suburbs in Istanbul for ideas about where to look for a home in the city.

-"I use public transport a lot to explore the city for my research and on one memorable day I took 15 different trips around the city and it cost me less than 5 euro."
+"I use public transport a lot to explore the city for my research and on one memorable day I took 15 different trips around the city and it cost me less than 5 euros."
 Read more about Lisa's experiences living in Istanbul.

 Are you an expat living in Istanbul?